Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Experimental evidence for resurgent structure

 \item Both the evaluation of perturbative and instanton free energies depend on the choice of frame.
 Nevertheless, our numerical studies seem to indicate that the resurgent structure of topological string is independent of the choice of frame.
 In particular, this means that the location of Borel singularities as well as the associated Stokes constants do \emph{not} seem to change across different frames, at least as far as the leading Borel singularities, which are accessible by numerics, are concerned.

 \item When we are not in an $\CA$-frame, the instanton amplitude $\CF^{(\ell)}$ in the $\ell\CA$ instanton sector itself contains a nontrivial power series and we can apply the same resurgent analysis as before: looking for Borel singularities and studying the associated higher instanton amplitudes.
 On the other hand, as already pointed out in \cite{gm-ts} in the case of local Calabi--Yau manifolds, the instanton amplitudes are expressed completely in terms of the perturbative free energy, and consequently the resurgent structure of the former can be deduced from the latter.
-To see this, it is more indicative to use the language of alien derivatives.
-The formula \eqref{discF0} for the Stokes discontinuity implies
+To discuss this point, it is convenient to use the language of alien derivatives.
+The formula \eqref{discF0} for the Stokes discontinuity suggests

 where the constants $\ms{s}_{\ell \CA}$ can be derived from the Stokes constants $\mS_{\ell\CA}$.
-Here, we use the subscript $\ell$ on the RHS to stress that the non-trivial instanton amplitude is solved with the boundary condition \eqref{taul} per our conjecture.
-Then, for the full family of trans-series $\CF^{(n|m)}_\ell$, we have
+The subscript notation $\CF^{(n)}_\ell$ used on the RHS was introduced below \eqref{taul} to specify that the instanton amplitude is computed with the boundary condition \eqref{taul}.
+Then, for the full family of trans-series $\CF^{(n|m)}_\ell$, we conjecture that